jz2450/midterm-fpj/README.md

 ## todo
 - android text to speech?? check with new ssl, or request permission again
 - client performance
-- video connection unreliable on boot
+- video connection unreliable on first boot?

 ### nice to haves
 - add ml5 object detection to controller view